BTC Phase 5: Lesson 1

 In other words, if God chooses to help someone by allowing a display (through us) of Godly Knowledge, Wisdom, or Healing for instance, we are to give the thanks to God.
 Meanwhile, we must persist on the path of submitting to our transformation (which is our nature change via the Spirit from carnal to spiritual), keeping in mind that “evidence of the Spirit in us” does not always indicate that we ourselves have a spiritual nature (yet).
 But certainly, the Gifts are given to help us attain and retain a spiritual nature; they are also a demonstration of the Mercy of God at work to support us day by day.

 “Let all things be done decently and in order.”
 1 Corinthians 14:39-40 (KJV)

 Prayer “In passing”: Apart from the many structured or planned ways that we can experience prayer in our lives, there may be other spontaneous opportunities all throughout our day, to lift folks up in prayer as we encounter them and their situations.
 We might also find that the Holy Ghost (as a leading, guiding, and empowering element of God) will bring certain people to mind in a given moment, and we can pause right then and there to lift them up as well.

 Strolling through the aisles of grocery stores, navigating through traffic or walking the dog through the neighborhood…we don’t know when we might spot someone who could use a little prayer, even if we will never actually “meet” that person or speak to them directly.

-Drive-by prayer: Let’s say… one day while we are out running our errands, we spot a mom struggling to manage her kids at the shopping mall or…here’s a common one…we find ourselves trying to stay out of the way of someone driving too fast.
+Drive-by prayer: Let’s say… one day while we are out running our errands, we spot a mom struggling to manage her kids at the shopping mall or…here’s a common one…we find ourselves trying to stay out of the way of someone driving too fast or tailgating.

 Rather than rushing to judgment about these people or rather than just reacting or falling into a programmed response in those situations, we do have the option to pray for these folks.